What is in this leaflet

 - some medicines used to treat asthma (salbutamol or terbutaline)

-- medicines used to relieve pain, swelling and other symptoms of inflammation, called NSAIDs (non-steroidal anti-inflammatory drugs), such as aspirin, diclofenac, ibuprofen, meloxicam, naproxen or piroxicam
+- medicines used to relieve pain, swelling and other symptoms of inflammation (NSAIDs (non-steroidal anti-inflammatory drugs) such as aspirin, diclofenac, ibuprofen, meloxicam, naproxen or piroxicam, and selective COX II inhibitors such as celecoxib, parecoxib, etoricoxib)

 - iodinated contrast agents (which you may receive while having an X-ray)